niemopen/niem-naming-design-rules/ndr6src.md

   </figure>
 </center>

-A NIEM message contains objects, properties, and values, which are defined by the Class, Property, and Datatype objects in a NIEM model.
+A NIEM message contains objects, properties, and literal values.
+These are specified by the Class, Property, and Datatype objects in a NIEM data model, which defines the content of a conforming message and the meaning of that content.
 In figure 3-3, the name object is defined by the `nc:PersonNameType` Class object; the literal value is defined by the `xs:string` Datatype object, and the property relationship between the two is defined by the `nc:PersonFullName` DataProperty object.

 ## 3.5 NIEM model representations: XSD and CMF

 The abstract metamodel has two concrete representations:  NIEM XSD and NIEM CMF.
+These are equivalent representations and may be converted from one to the other without loss.

-XML Schema (XSD) is a NIEM model representation for all versions of NIEM.
-A NIEM model can be represented as a schema assembled from a collection of schema documents.
+Every version of NIEM uses a profile of XML Schema (XSD) as a NIEM model representation.
+In XSD, a NIEM model is represented as a schema assembled from a collection of schema documents.
 Every aspect of the metamodel is represented in some way by a schema component.
-[Section 4](#4-data-models-in-niem) defines the mapping between the metamodel and XSD.
-[Section 5](#5-modeling-rules-for-niem-xsd) specifies additional rules for the NIEM profile of XSD.

-XSD as a model representation supports conformance testing of NIEM XML messages through schema validation.
+XSD as a model representation directly supports conformance testing of NIEM XML messages through schema validation.
 However, JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
 Nor do they want to read XSD specifications of message content.

-The Common Model Format (CMF) is a second NIEM model representation that supports all developers.
-CMF is the result of applying the NIEM framework to the information requirements in the metamodel.
-CMF is a NIEM-based message specification.
-A CMF model file is a NIEM-based message that represents a NIEM model.
-[Section 4](#4-data-models-in-niem) defines the mapping between the metamodel and CMF.
+NIEM 6 introduces the Common Model Format (CMF), a NIEM model representation intended to support all developers.
+CMF is itself a NIEM-based message type, the result of applying the NIEM framework to the information requirements in the metamodel.
+A CMF message represents a NIEM data model, which is an instance of the NIEM metamodel.
+CMF is a technology-neutral model representation, because:

-Because CMF is a NIEM-based message specification, it can define both an XML format and a JSON format.
-CMF examples in this document appear as XML, but can be converted to JSON without loss, and vice versa.

-Because CMF and NIEM XSD are equivalent model representations, NIEM models can be converted from XSD to CMF without loss, and vice versa.
+* A CMF model that specifies a message type also specifies the corresponding XML and JSON message formats.

+* A CMF model can be transformed into XSD for conformance testing of XML messages, and into JSON Schema for conformance testing of JSON messages.

+* A CMF model can itself be represented in XML or JSON, according to developer preference.

+[Section 4](#4-data-models-in-niem) defines the mappings between the metamodel, NIEM XSD, and CMF.

 ## 3.6 Namespaces